CriticalTechnologiesInc/DAM3ON/README.md

 There are a lot of inter-dependent components in the DAM3ON system, making it hard to give one clear isntall process.
 The cleanest way to install DAM3ON (in our experience) is by starting with a PDP, then PEP and finally Client devices.

-Please refer to the [INSTALL](INSTALL) document or individual INSTALL documents for each component for details on how to install them.
+Please refer to the [INSTALL](INSTALL) document or individual INSTALL/README documents for each component for details on how to install them.

 ## Using DAM3ON Cheat Sheet